Adrianne Byrd: Biography

 Byrd was born in Memphis, Tennessee, into a military family.
 She traveled throughout Europe as a child.
 Byrd's older brother introduced her to romance novels when she was thirteen years of age, and she developed an interest in fiction writing.

 Career

 In 1994, a co-worker introduced Byrd to an article on the Romance Writers of America.
 By 1996, she sold her first novel, Defenseless, to Kensington Publishing.
 In 2006, she co-wrote the Hoodwives trilogy under the name De'nesha Diamond.
 Subsequently, she has written the bestselling (Hood) Divas series.

-National publications, including Today’s Black Woman, Upscale, and Heart and Soul have featured her work.
+National publications, including Today's Black Woman, Upscale, and Heart and Soul have featured her work.
 She has won local awards for screenwriting as well.

-In 2014, Byrd lives in Georgia, USA.
-She writes as De’nesha Diamond for the Hoodwives and Divas series.
+In 2014, Byrd lived in Georgia, USA.
+She writes as De'nesha Diamond for the Hoodwives and Divas series.
 She has also written as Layla Jordan and A.J.
 Byrd.

 Novels

 Measure of Man is a romantic comedy about a woman, Peyton Garner, who believes that her gay brother, Flex Adams, has found a new lover, Trey "Lincoln" Carver, after ending a ten-year relationship.
 Lincoln, however, is neither gay nor aware of who Flex is.
 When Peyton and Lincoln meet in New York, a relationship between the two develops.
 As Peyton's family gathers for a wedding, these misunderstandings begin to unfold.

 My Destiny is romance novel about a woman named Destiny who has a distaste for her new neighbor, an attorney named Miles Stafford, who moved into the apartment across the hall.
 While Destiny observes his cocky behavior and his liking for women, she ultimately turns down his interest in her.
 However, when a power outage disrupts both of their lives, they are soon brought together and Destiny quickly realizes that she may have judged Miles too quickly.
 After becoming friends, they open their own law practice together.
 As they grow older, both Destiny and Miles seek out other romantic interests, but both can't seem to find the right person.
 Ten years past and Destiny finds Miles while she is intoxicated and shows a renewed interest in her previous lover.